sf-wdi-24/modules/week-01-controlling-the-dom/day-01/module-02/readme.md

 Important Note:

-__You should not copy / paste scripts from web pages and run them in your terminal until you have read them and understand what they do, bad things can happen, particularly with sudo and su commands__
+__You should not copy / paste scripts from web pages and run them in your terminal until you have read them and understand what they do.
+Bad things can happen, particularly with sudo and su commands__

 # Terminal Introduction